kudobuilder/kudo/keps/0021-kudo-upgrade.md

 #### Proposal for update process
 Integrated into `kudo init --upgrade`

-Two possible implementations

-1. Write specific migration code that targets a KUDO manager version range and executes manual migration steps.
-    - Each migration should have a validate-step that checks if the migration is possible.
-      - This might be problematic if multiple steps are to be executed - Can we validate a steps before the previous one is applied?
-    - The update for prerequisites is tied to the version of KUDO manager:
-      - There is a list of migrations:
-        - MigrationTo0_9_0
-        - MigrationTo0_10_0
-        - MigrationTo0_11_0
-    - KUDO CLI checks installed version of manager
-    - Every migration step after the installed version is executed
-    - Every migration step only migrates the prerequisites from the previous version to the marked version of the migration

-2. Have only one setup/update version in KUDO
+At the current time, it seems enough to use a simple install/update process.
   - The setup/update contains a list of all prerequisites in correct order
   - Each prereq validates the current installed state, and verifies that it can install/update the current state to the expected state
   - Prereqs that are deleted in newer versions need to stay in the list of prerequisites

+We may arrive at a point where we need to implement custom migration logic between KUDO versions, but so far this would mean a lot of implementation effort without a defined use case.

 ### KUDO Manager
 Expected update frequency: High